nashpaz123/jenkins-pipeline-with-docker/README.markdown

 In Jenkins, Stage View provides extended visualization of Pipeline build history on the index page of a flow project.
 This represents the stages that are configured in the Jenkins Pipeline.

-optional: install the Jenkins plugin Blue Ocean and view the various branch runs in the Blue Ocean view.
+extra: install the Jenkins plugin Blue Ocean and view the various branch runs and tests in the Blue Ocean view. extra extra: install the Jenkins plugin Jacoco and view the test results in the Tests result view.